 - Taste your food before adding salt.
-If you think it needs a boost of flavor, add freshly ground black pepper or a squeeze of fresh lemon or lime and test it again before adding salt.
+If you think it needs a boost of flavor, add freshly ground black pepper or a squeeze of fresh lemon or lime and taste it again before adding salt.
 Lemon and pepper are especially good on fish, chicken and vegetables.

 - Watch out for these food words: pickled, brined, barbecued, cured, smoked, broth, au jus, soy sauce, miso or teriyaki sauce.
 These tend to be high in sodium.
 Foods that are steamed, baked, grilled, poached or roasted may have less sodium.

 - Control portion sizes.
-When you cut calories, you usually cut the sodium too.
+When you cut calories, you usually cut the sodium, too.
 Ask if smaller portions are available, share the meal with a friend or ask for a to-go box when you order and place half the meal in the box to eat later.

-Ask about the sodium content of the menu items.
+Ask about the sodium content of menu items.
 Chain restaurants with 20 or more locations must provide nutrition information, including sodium content, to customers upon request.